 Look for Authenticity

 It's not always easy to tell whether the piece you're eying is real, but experts say there are a few telltale signs.
 "If it’s priced crazy low, it’s likely not real," suggests Brown.
 "Turn the item over, look for the stamp or manufacturer's mark.
 Check the construction.
 Ask for detailed pictures if you are shopping online.
 Is it showing patina and wear that is common for a piece of its era?
 Don’t be afraid to ask questions!
 Ask for the story behind the product.
 You might learn something amazing about the item, the designer, or how it was made.
-Most product will have a stamp or mark that calls out the designer or manufacturer."
+Most products will have a stamp or mark that calls out the designer or manufacturer."

-If you are shopping online, Brockway has a few tricks down her sleeve: "Read the description carefully," she says.
+If you are shopping online, Brockway has a few tricks up her sleeve: "Read the description carefully," she says.
 "Descriptors such as 'in the style of' or 'faux' are triggers that the piece is not original.
 That's not a deal breaker, but means that the piece should be lower in price.
 If you don't see a brand marking, ask questions of the seller.
 For wood furniture, minor scratches are part of the aging process and generally add to the character of the piece.
 For silver or brass decor pieces, aging tends to add a wonderful patina."

 "Focus on craftsmanship, materials, and hardware," adds Stanford.
 "Carved wood, tapered legs, cantilevered armrests, hand-forged nails, dovetailed joints, and materials like walnut and teak are all indications that you are looking at a handcrafted piece.
 Remember that patina and the normal cracking and warping of wood from shrinkage are good signs of an original piece.
 If you are shopping on a reputable site or with a respected vintage or antique dealer, they will be able to provide you with authentication details."
 She advises not to be afraid of the wear and tear, but instead to embrace it: "Fall in love with the silhouette of a piece, not the upholstery!
 If you love that Regency Style Bergere or midcentury Italian sofa, imagine it in a blush pink velvet!"

 "Nothing's worse than the disappointment that something's too big or small for your space," says Brockway.
 "Scale is hard!
 Do your homework and measure your space in advance.
 For large pieces, take the time to tape out the measurements on your floor to really understand the sizing.
-Also, pay attention to the size of you door openings, hallways, or elevators to be sure you can receive the piece."
+Also, pay attention to the size of your door openings, hallways, or elevators to be sure you can receive the piece."

 Stanford also suggests measuring before shopping in order to already have an understanding of the measurements you're looking for.
 "Don't leave home (or buy anything) without having measurements," she says.
 "You need to know what will fit in your house (and through your front door or in your building elevator) before you buy!"